Anurodh: Soundtrack

-Kishore Kumar got nominated for the song "Aapke Anurodh Pe" at filmfare awards but lost to Mohammad Rafi.
+Kishore Kumar got nominated for the song "Aapke Anurodh Pe" at Filmfare Awards but lost to Mohammad Rafi for Kya Hua Tera Wada.

 Reception

 It received five out of five in the Bollywood guide Collections.
-The film grossed 6 crores at the box office in 1977.
-Music became super hit, especially the song 'Aapke anurodh pe' sung by Kishore Kumar.
-'Aate Jaate khoobsurat, awaara sadkon pe' was another blockbuster song sung by Kishore Kumar.
+The film's music became popular, especially the song 'Aapke Anurodh Pe' sung by Kishore Kumar.
+"Aate Jaate Khoobsurat" and "Jab dard nahi tha", sung by Kishore Kumar, were also memorable.

-Kishor Kumar was nominated for Filmfare award for the song 'Aap ke anurodh' and Vinod Mehra for best supporting actor.
+Kishore Kumar was nominated for Filmfare Award for Best Male Playback Singer for the song "Aap Ke Anurodh" and Vinod Mehra for Filmfare Award for Best Supporting Actor.